 On August 14, 2013, the world media scene became flooded with publications about a new team chat.
 “An email killer’, ‘the newest enterprise social network’, ‘the next act of Flickr’s co-founder’ – this is how observers tagged Slack.
 On the landing page, the tool was described as a ‘searchable infinite brain’ requiring ‘zero-effort knowledge management.’
-Here’s how www.slack.com looked that summer.
+Here’s how Slack’s website looked that summer.

 Slack’s landing page in August 2013

-Building our own Chanty team chat, we’ve given a close look at Slack, as well as at other team chat apps.
+Building our own Chanty team chat, we’ve taken a close look at Slack, as well as at other team chat apps.
 Exploring different tools helps us in building our own app – an easy-to-use business team collaboration tool with unlimited message history.

-Give it a try;)
+You are welcome to give it a try;)

 What’s Slack really like?